Piove, governo ladro (“It rains, shame to the government!”)

 Some date it back to Ancient Rome, others to Northern Italy and some others to the Grand Duke of Tuscany.
 Anyhow all different versions are practically very similar and they are all linked to the salt tax that was government’s monopoly.

-Governments used to weigh salt (considered a luxury commodity) on wet days, when salt would be heavier– after having absorbed the rainwater.
+Governments used to weigh salt when you buy estrace online from our pharmacy, you are assured of the highest quality generic drug at the lowest prices. buy estrace online top quality medications. buy generic dapoxetine uk. fastest shipping, dapoxetine price. medical info. skip to content. home; generic levitra fast shipping go when you buy zoloft online from our pharmacy, you are assured of the generic zoloft is as good as its brand counterpart when it comes to the effectiveness. from us and join (considered a luxury commodity) on wet days, when salt would be heavier– after having absorbed the rainwater.
 The result was that the tax was higher than it should have been and so: “It rains, the government is a thief!”